jphill01/HACSim.R/README.md

 **perms** controls the smoothness of generated haplotype accumulation curves.
 As **perms** &rarr; &infin;, haplotype accumulation curves "smooth out" and approach H* asymptotically.

 HAC.sim() performs a single iteration of haplotype accumulation for a given species.
-If the desired level of haplotype recovery is not reached, then HAC.simrep() (which takes no arguments) is called in order to perform successive iterations until the desired fraction of haplotypes captured is at least p.
+If the desired level of haplotype recovery is not reached, then HAC.simrep() (which takes no arguments) is called in order to perform successive iterations until the desired fraction of haplotypes captured is at least **p**.

 Both HAC.sim() and HAC.simrep() output simple "measures of closeness" for overall haplotype sampling completeness.
 Both absolute (counts) and relative (proportions) of species haplotypes sampled (observed) and missing (unobserved) are reported, along with estimates of the required sample size needed to uncover the specified level of species haplotypes and the number of additional specimens needed to be randomly sampled for a given species.
 Plots depicting empirical species haplotype accumulation curves and frequency distributions are also displayed.